olavhaug1/zen-close-duplicate-tabs/readme.md

 # Close duplicate tabs for Zen browser

 Adds a "Close Duplicate Tabs" menu item to the 'new tab' button's context menu(s), visible either by right clicking or long pressing it.
-This mirrors Firefox's feature to close all duplicate tabs across the browser, unlike [Zen](https://zen-browser.app/ "Zen Browser"), which (as far as i know) only lets you close duplicates of a single tab via right-click, and haven't made the 'All tabs' menu visible which this action would reside in Firefox.
+This mirrors Firefox's feature to close all duplicate tabs across the browser, unlike [Zen](https://zen-browser.app/ "Zen Browser"), which (as far as i know) only lets you close duplicates of a single tab via right-click, and haven't made the 'All tabs' menu available which this action would reside in Firefox.

 It uses, and is dependent on [fx-autoconfig](https://github.com/MrOtherGuy/fx-autoconfig).